cfengine/documentation/guide/special-topics/orchestration.markdown

 A more common model for federation is to have a baseline constitution for all the parts of the enterprise defined by an umbrella organization.
-We can refer to this as a `global infrastructure' service.
+We can refer to this as a "global infrastructure" service.

 Traditionally (i.e. hierarchically) one would think of this global entity as being superior to the other entities, i.e. making them subordinate, but this is